 Hawaii’s state flower is the yellow hibiscus, the Hawaiian name of which is pua ma’o o hau hele; this is one of several native Hawaiian hibiscus species.
 The state bird is the Hawaiian goose, the nene, which biologists believe descended in isolation on the archipelago from a long-ago colonizing population of Canada goose.
 Hawaii’s state tree is the candlenut, the kukui, used by Native Hawaiians for everything from outrigger canoes to illumination (via the burning of its oil).

 The State of Hawaii is divided into four counties: Hawaii County, which includes Hawaii Island (aka the Big Island); Maui County, which encompasses Maui, Molokai, Lanai, and Kahoolawe; the City and County of Honolulu, including Oahu and the Northwest Hawaiian Islands excluding Midway Atoll; and Kauai Co., made up of Kauai and Niihau.

 The City and County of Honolulu is by far the most populous of these four counties – it’s home to about 70 percent of the Hawaiian population – and it includes Honolulu itself, which has technically been the capital of Hawaii since the mid-1800s, when it was selected by the Hawaiian King Kamehameha III, and which ranks as one of the most remote major cities in the world given its remove from the nearest comparably sized metro area.

-If you found our fun Montana facts interesting, why not check out all our other facts and trivia too, such as these:
+If you found our fun Hawaii facts interesting, why not check out funny Hawaii jokes as well as all our other facts and trivia too, such as these: